S-Spiegl/CV/README.md

 **2012** Roman Society Bursary <br>
 £500 bursary for a two-week study visit to the Hardt Foundation for the Study of Classical Antiquity in Geneva. <br>
 **2009** AHRC Research Grant <br>
-Individual grant from the UK Arts and Humanities Research Council worth a total of £50,268. <br>
+Individual grant from the UK Arts and Humanities Research Council worth over £50K. <br>
 **2008** Taught Master’s Programme Bursary <br>
 A one-year fees award provided by the School of Arts, Histories and Cultures. <br>
 **2008** TBL Webster Prize <br>